hotwax/oms-documentation/user-manuals/order-management/allocate-sales-order.md

 ## Reject Sales Order Items

-_**This document outlines a step-by-step process to reject the sales order items in the HotWax Commerce Order management system.**_

 1. Select the line item and click the Reject function.&#x20;
 2. Select the reason using the radio button and Save.&#x20;